damsheer/damsheer.GitHub.io/index.md

 Jianyu Yao, Boqian Shi, Chunyang Xiang, Haipeng Jia, **Chendi Li**, et al. IAAT: A Input-Aware Adaptive Tuning framework for Small GEMM(IEEE ICPADS 2021, under review)

 **Chendi Li**, Guangting Zhang, Haipeng Jia.
 Fast Computation of Elementary Functions on ARM Platforms(in Chinese) (CCF HPC China 2020, Zhengzhou)

-## Patents
-* A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication

-This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.

 ## Projects
 * AutoTSMM